 This is a pay-as-you go feature.
 You can subscribe and/or cancel at any time.
 There is a $0.10 per audio minute charge that appears in your monthly Castos bill.
 A 30-minute episode would cost you $3 for a transcription.
 That’s substantially cheaper than paying someone to transcribe it for you.

-To learn more about using Castos’ transcription service, read this article: Podcast Transcriptions Now Available For Podcast Episodes.
+To learn more about using Castos’ transcription service at Podcast Transcriptions Now Available For Podcast Episodes.

 Another option to create podcast episode transcriptions is to write them out yourself.
 The process is straightforward: Just listen to your episode and write what you and your guests say.